ggonnella/gfapy/manual/tags.md

 use both upper and lower case tags, and no tags are predefined except for VN and TS.

-However, gfapy follows the same conventions as for GFA1: i.e. it allows the tags specified as predefined tags in GFA1 to be used also in GFA2.
+However, Gfapy follows the same conventions as for GFA1: i.e. it allows the tags specified as predefined tags in GFA1 to be used also in GFA2.
 No other upper case tag is allowed in GFA2.